-John-Garrett Kemper is Vice President & Counsel at Kemper Consulting.
-Mr. Kemper is listed in the Best Lawyers in America in the government relations practice area and is consistently listed in Virginia Business magazine’s “Legal Elite: Virginia’s Best Attorneys” in the area of legislative and regulatory law.
+John-Garrett Kemper is listed in the Best Lawyers in America in the government relations practice area and is consistently listed in Virginia Business magazine’s “Legal Elite: Virginia’s Best Attorneys” in the area of legislative and regulatory law.
 Mr. Kemper was the featured attorney in the legislative category in the 2004 Legal Elite.
 He has also been repeatedly selected as a Rising Star in the Virginia Super Lawyers peer balloting.

 Mr. Kemper holds a B.A. degree from Hampden-Sydney College and a J.D. degree from William and Mary Law School.
 He is a member of Virginia Bar Association (Environmental and Administrative Law Sections), the Virginia State Bar, and the Norfolk-Portsmouth Bar Association.
 Mr. Kemper was also a 1999 Fellow at the Sorensen Institute for Political Leadership, University of Virginia.